 Bonus: In addition, you can make use of Google Trends to grab what’s trending, browse through Amazon’s best-selling products, and even keep a watch for ‘People Also Ask’ sections in Google search results pages.

-Your store is ready.
-You have an idea about the products you can test and sell.
+So, you have an idea about the products you can test and sell.

 The next obvious step is to find suppliers who can give you these products at a profitable rate and have a credible & reliable background.